uni7corn/compose-hot-reload/README.md

 The JetBrains Runtime intelligently reloads your code whenever it changes.

 > [!IMPORTANT]
-> Compose Hot Reload only works if you have a desktop target in your multiplatform project.
+> Compose Hot Reload needs a JVM target in your multiplatform project.
 We're exploring adding support for
 > other targets in the future.

 ## Prerequisites